 commonSans is a nice, soft, warm, weird, fun, good, and bad typeface.
-Its appearance is inspired by the ink-spreading phenomenon found in mass-produced products—often appearing as "expiration dates," "prices," "capacity," and all kinds of practical information on eggs, bread clips, electric capacitors, and literally on the surface of most things around us.
+It is inspired by the ink-spreading phenomenon found on mass-produced products: expiration dates, prices, capacity labels, all kinds of practical information printed on eggs, bread clips, electric capacitors, and the surface of most things around us.

 It's a feature, not a bug